tu-delft-library/il-master-thesis-guide/book/1c-exploring-academic-literature.md

 ## Introduction

-Once you have done an initial orientation and have a preliminary search question to work with, it is good to dive deeper into the academic literature to find some additional directions and shape your knowledge about the academic context surrounding your specific topic.
+Once you have done an initial orientation and have a preliminary information search question to work with, it is good to dive deeper into the academic literature to find some additional directions and shape your knowledge about the academic context surrounding your specific topic.

 By doing an exploration of academic literature you can:
 - Find new knowledge gaps